-Manipulation: Each welder manipulates or weaves the electrode in a unique style.
+Each welder manipulates or weaves the electrode in a unique style.
 Develop your own style by observing others, practicing and creating a method that produces good results for you.
-Note that on material 1/4 in. and thinner, weaving the rod typically creates a bead that is wider than necessary.
+Note that on material 1/4 inch and thinner, weaving the rod typically creates a bead that is wider than necessary.
 In many instances, plain, straight-ahead travel works fine.

 A few last words of advice.
 Always remember that you need a good view of the weld puddle.
 Otherwise, you can't ensure you're welding in the joint, keeping the arc on the leading edge of the puddle and using the right amount of heat (you can actually see a puddle with too much heat roll out of the joint).
 For the best view, keep your head off to the side and out of the smoke so you can easily see the puddle.